mimosa67/pukka/README.md

 Compare two Salix / Slackware repos and deduce information about missing packages; download package files

 This script uses code by Frédéric Galusik, from his pkgtxt2db, gratefully acknowledged.
+It also depends on his python-parsepkgtxt, available from Salix repos or via pip.

 pkgdepcheck -h gives a rundown of the options, but the main ones are: